ubeninja77/hotel/README.md

   - Given a specific date, and that a room is set aside in a hotel block for that specific date, I cannot reserve that specific room for that specific date, because it is unavailable
   - Given a specific date, and that a room is set aside in a hotel block for that specific date, I cannot create another hotel block that includes that specific room for that specific date, because it is unavailable
   - I can check whether a given block has any rooms available
+  - I can reserve a specific room from a hotel block
-  - I can reserve a room from within a block of rooms
+    - I can only reserve that room from a hotel block for the full duration of the block
+  - I can see a reservation made from a hotel block from the list of reservations for that date (see wave 1 requirements)

 #### Details